Polarisation Rotator

 • Metrology

-• Use in an imaging
+• Use in an imaging plane

-• colimated laser beam
+• collimated laser beam

 Custom

-• Larger apertures.
+• Larger apertures

-• High switching speeds.
+• High switching speeds

-• Large quantities/low price.
+• Large quantities/low price

 • Zero phase shift

-• Specific scientific
+• Specific scientific applications

 * / ****

-For more information please download the product description PDF file in the tabs below or contact Arcoptix: info@arcoptix.com
+For more information, please download the product description PDF file in the tabs below or contact ARCoptix: info@arcoptix.com

 A twisted nematic liquid crystal cell consists essentially of a liquid crystal layer placed between two treated glass substrates.

 The liquid crystal alignment at both sides of the cell is hence defined during cell manufacturing.
 By careful control, any twist-angle can therefore be induced in the helical structure across the liquid crystal layer.
 With a twist-angle of exactly 90°, the standard 90° twisted nematic (TN) cell is formed.
-Twist-angles of less than 90° form the low-twist (LT) cell whereas by definition, super-twist cells are cells that possess twist-angles exceeding 180°.
+Twist-angles of less than 90° form the low-twist (LT) cell whereas, by definition, super-twist cells are cells that possess twist-angles exceeding 180°.

 The two glass substrates are separated by spacers with a well defined size (usually between 3mm and 20mm) and sealed with glue.

-When the polarization rotator is in the off state, the helical structure formed by the LC molecules rotates the entrance polarization as shown in figure 1.
-In the ON state the polarization rotary power is suspended and the polarization state of the light entering normally to the entrance surface is not altered by the TN cell.
+When the Polarization rotator is in the OFF state, the helical structure formed by the LC molecules rotates the entrance Polarization as shown in figure 1.
+In the ON state the Polarization rotary power is suspended and the Polarization state of the light entering normally to the entrance surface is not altered by the TN cell.

-100% efficient rotation of a linear entrance polarization can only be obtained in the limit of large cell thickness and in general the exiting light becomes elliptically polarized with components oscillating in directions lying both parallel and perpendicular to the exit liquid crystal molecules.
-Furthermore, it is the optical-path-difference in the liquid crystal cell that affects the overall magnitude of the polarization efficiency for the TN cell.
+100% efficient rotation of a linear entrance Polarization can only be obtained in the limit of large cell thickness and in general the exiting light becomes elliptically polarized with components oscillating in directions lying both parallel and perpendicular to the exit liquid crystal molecules.
+Furthermore, it is the optical path difference in the liquid crystal cell that affects the overall magnitude of the Polarization efficiency for the TN cell.
 The optical-path-difference is given by the Dnd parameter, where Dn is the anisotropic index of refraction for the liquid crystal material and d is the cell-gap.
 The following equation shows the transmission of a TN 90° cell as function of a normalized retardation parameter u.
 It assumes that the TN cell is placed between two parallel orientated ideal polarizers.

 The best extinction (which means also the best rotation efficiency) is obtained with the highest optical path difference.
-So for optimal rotation of the entrance polarization over a broad spectral range it is better to use a TN cell with a high optical path difference (which means a large cell gap and a high anisotropy).
+So for optimal rotation of the entrance Polarization over a broad spectral range, it is better to use a TN cell with a high optical path difference (which means a large cell gap and a high anisotropy).

-However one must be aware that higher cell gaps decrease drastically the switching time of the TN cell.
+However, one must be aware that higher cell gaps decrease drastically the switching time of the TN cell.
 So rapid switching times and high efficiency over a brad spectral range cannot be obtained.
-Notice that the curves shows some minimum and a custom made TN cell can be optimized to have a good rotatory efficiency (low transmission) and a rapid switching time (minimal cell gap) for a narrow range of wavelength
+Notice that the curve shows some minimum and a custom made TN cell can be optimized to have a good rotatory efficiency (low transmission) and a rapid switching time (minimal cell gap) for a narrow range of wavelength.
+In application where switching time does not matter, it is better to choose a TN cell with a high optical path difference.

 Specifications

-90° or 45° (custom any angle possible for scientific and industrial grade)
+Rotation angle 90° or 45° (custom any angle possible for scientific and industrial grade)

-350-1700 nm
+Wavelength range 350-1700 nm

-scientific grade:10 mm or 20 mm (diam.)
+Active area scientific grade:10 mm or 20 mm (diam.)

 Industrial grade:22 mm (square)

-About 85% (VIS)
+Transmission About 85% (VIS)

-Nematic Liquid-Crystal Dn=0.28
+Retarder material Nematic Liquid-Crystal Dn=0.28

-Substrates
+Substrates Glass

-< lamda/4 (over 10 mm)
+Wavefront distortion scientific grade: < lamda/4 (over 10 mm)

-< 2lamda (over 23 mm)
+Industrial grade: < 2lamda (over 23 mm)

-Rotation accuracy
+Rotation accuracy 5+/-1° (wavelength dependent)

-Maximum modulation frequency of the phase shift
+Maximum modulation frequency of the phase shift < 10Hz

-Save operating limit 500 W/cm2 CW
+500 W/cm2 CW

 300 mJ/cm2 10 ns, visible